ucsdml/ucsdml.github.io/_posts/2020-05-04-adversarial-robustness-through-local-lipschitzness.markdown

 </div>
 {:refdef}

 For example, consider the CIFAR-10 and Restricted ImageNet datasets (for the latter, we removed a handful of images that appeared twice with different labels).
-The following figure is the histogram of the $\ell_\infty$ distance of each training example to its closest differently-labeled example.
+The figure shows the histogram of the $\ell_\infty$ distance of each training example to its closest differently-labeled example.
 From the figure we can see that the dataset is $0.21$ separated, indicating that there exists a solution that's both robust and accurate with a perturbation distance up to $0.105$.
 Perhaps surprisingly, most work on adversarial examples considers small perturbations of size $0.031$ for CIFAR-10 and $0.031$ for Restricted ImageNet, which are both much less than the observed separation in these histograms.